balaji-b-v/mm-dynamic-forms/README.md

 will automatically be reflected in the DOM.
 This is currently unsupported, however, and for technical reasons, will likely not be supported at all for `templateUrl` arrays.

-Any other attributes you specify on the `dynamic-form` element are copied across to the `form` or [`ng-form`][] element that the directive builds to replace itself with.
+Any other attributes you specify on the `mm-dynamic-form` element are copied across to the `form` or [`ng-form`][] element that the directive builds to replace itself with.
 Similarly, any pre-existing contents are copied across as well, to the top of the resulting form, with the dynamically-specified controls below them.
 This allows you to nest `dynamic-form`s inside each other in the same way as [`ng-form`][] (which is one reason this directive implements this pseudo-transclusion).

-The `dynamic-form` directive makes every attempt to set up the forms it generates to be valid HTML forms, complete with the ability to have their data submitted to the server by the browser's native form submission mechanism and still have the data in the same structure that it takes on in your [AngularJS][] models.
+The `mm-dynamic-form` directive makes every attempt to set up the forms it generates to be valid HTML forms, complete with the ability to have their data submitted to the server by the browser's native form submission mechanism and still have the data in the same structure that it takes on in your [AngularJS][] models.
 This makes it easy to implement a fallback mode in case there is a problem